FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 We can then read environment variables by writing `process.env.` in front of the environment variable's name whenever we need them in our code.

 > ***Important*** If a `.gitignore` file was not generated for you automatically - please do so now.
-You will want to add the entries of
+You will want to add the entries of:
 > - node_modules
 > - *.env
 >
 > To your `.gitignore` file before committing any code to your VCS or Github.

 Here is the sample code for an Express server that makes use of all our installed packages

 ```javascript
 const express = require("express");